UCSD-Optics-Maze-Educational-Games/DiffractionDecoder/README.md

 Students learn about:
 - Light diffraction through a grating
-- The relationship between wavelength, aperture direction, and diffraction patterns
+- The relationship between wavelength, grating direction, and diffraction patterns
 - Spatial reasoning and problem-solving skills
 - Pattern recognition and scientific observation

 ## Introduction

 This project transforms traditional optics education into an immersive, game-based learning experience.
-Players must solve a physical sliding puzzle, then use their understanding of light diffraction to decode a secret password.
+Players must solve a sliding puzzle to obtain the hints for operating the game module, then use their understanding of light diffraction to decode a secret password.
 The game bridges the gap between theoretical physics knowledge and practical application, making learning both fun and memorable.

 ## How to Play

 ### Step 1: Solve the Sliding Puzzle
 - The game board features **9 box slots with only 8 slides**
-- Slide the pieces around to reveal numbers corresponding to different colors
+- Slide the pieces around to reveal numbers and arrows corresponding to different colors
-- Each color-number combination represents a diffraction configuration
+- The color-number-arrow combinations represent the diffraction grating orientations for different laser wavelengths

 ### Step 2: Laser Diffraction Analysis
-- Rotate the game machine to access different numbered positions
+- Rotate the diffraction grating mount to adjust the direction of the grating
-- Shine a laser pointer through the diffraction lens at each numbered position
+- Shine a laser light through the diffraction grating
-- Observe where the light is diffracted and the resulting pattern
+- Observe where the light is diffracted to and the resulting pattern
 - The diffraction patterns reveal the digits of the secret password

 ### Step 3: Enter the Password